 How to Convert RGB to CMYK Without Losing Color

 It is important to start a project in the correct format to avoid losing color, but it’s still possible to convert between RGB and CMYK if you need to.

 You do have to expect that the colors may look different, either darker or lighter.
 If you are a designer, this is something that you would have to explain if you are providing a design to someone.
 In addition to changing the document’s color space, you may actually need to change the colors themselves to find a similar look to what you had before.

-Here’s how to convert between RGB and CMYK on a few popular platforms.
+Here’s how to convert between RGB colour mode and CMYK colour space on a few popular platforms.